MatanShvide/NeuroScienceProject/README.md

     The main flow

-        Input: (input - raw/epoch object, output format [only 'm' for matrix for now], dynamic_plot, static_plot):

         Calls get_pulses, creates the log, creates new interpolated matrix and plot by request

         Output:
-          Plots of the interpolated EEG data
+          Plot of one example segment of the interpolated EEG data A new object with an interpolated matrix
-          interpolated matrix

  # Links & Contacts: